ElektraInitiative/go-elektra-archive/README.md

 Here is an example how you can use Elektra in your Go application.
 Before you start create a key via the `kdb` command-line tool:

-// TODO REVIEW: In Elektra all keys should be lower-case without any separator (except /), e.g. you could use user/go/elektra here.

-`kdb set user/go-elektra 'Hello World!'`
+`kdb set user/go/elektra 'Hello World!'`

 Save the following code to a file, e.g.: `elektra.go` and run it via